 Hopefully, you will not find the issue Wsreset Not Working in Windows 10 after restarting again.

-In normal circumstances, a number of Microsoft Sore gets fixed when you Discard and Restore Windows 10 Store using PowerShell.
+In normal circumstances, Microsoft Sore gets fixed when you Discard and Restore Windows 10 Store using PowerShell.
 But here the DISM tool will do the same work for you instead.

 Words at the End